-When employees take breaks nowadays, they’ll usually sit alone somewhere and be on their phone for 15 minutes.
+When employees take breaks nowadays, they’ll usually sit alone somewhere and are on their phones for 15 minutes.
 Instead, encourage your employees to do something different like:

 Having a non-traditional work schedule can be a blessing for your employees as it can lead to higher job satisfaction levels and less stress.
 Though day-to-day work might seem redundant, the lives of your employees are continually progressing.
 There might be significant changes and stressors taking priority in their lives like a new baby, family obligations, etc. So if making it to the kids’ soccer game at 5 pm is a priority, why not let them leave early?
 Start small and see how it impacts the mood and motivation of your employees.